Midnight-Lizard/Midnight-Lizard-Web-Bundles/README.md

-# Midnight-Lizard-Vendor-Bundle
+# Midnight-Lizard-Web-Bundles
-Vendor JavaScript bundle for all Midnight Lizard web components
+Web bundles for all Midnight Lizard web components